Evolution of SPI-induced disruptions in ASDEX Upgrade: Disruption phases

 \subsection{Current quench (CQ) and Vertical displacement event (VDE)}

-The early \ac{CQ} rates with \ac{100IP80} were used as an approximation for the assimilated neon in our \ac{SPI} studies~\cite{Jachmich_2023_EPS, Jachmich_2024_EPS}: higher amounts of assimilated neon --~hence radiation dominated disruptions~-- will cause faster early \ac{CQ} rates, leading to the characteristic exponential decay curve of the plasma current (concave-from-below).
-For 4~mm pellets, we frequently observed multiple ``shoulders'' during the \acs{CQ} (see appendix~A.11 in the PhD thesis by P.~Heinrich~\cite{Heinrich_2025_PhD}), which may be connected to differences in the \acs{VDE} phase.
+The early current quench~(CQ) rates with unscaled duration of the CQ~($\Delta \textrm{t}_\textrm{CQ}^{100 \rightarrow 80}$) were used as an approximation for the assimilated neon in our SPI studies~\cite{Jachmich_2023_EPS, Jachmich_2024_EPS}: higher amounts of assimilated neon --~hence radiation dominated disruptions~-- will cause faster early CQ rates, leading to the characteristic exponential decay curve of the plasma current (concave-from-below).
+For 4~mm pellets, we frequently observed multiple ``shoulders'' during the CQ (see appendix~A.11 in the PhD thesis by P.~Heinrich~\cite{Heinrich_2025_PhD}), which may be connected to differences in the VDE phase.